cmdouglas/countdown_numbers/README.md

 Usage: python3 countdown_nubers.py [numbers -g goal]

-If you omit numbers and goal, it will generate a random problem and solve it.
+If you don't provide numbers or a goal, then the solver will generate random ones.

 examples: